 - Another solution is the pot-in-pot method, where two pots of the same size are used.
 One pot will remain embedded in the ground while the other houses the root ball.
 When pulling the plant out, simply lift the inner clump and pot out, and snip any roots that break off in the process.
 Remember to topdress yearly or repot with fresh soil every two years with compost added in to replenish the soil.

 Smart tip about bringing Stephanotis back indoors for the winter

-Note that with these techniques and the regular pruning, your Stephanotis will always remain within a certain size range.
+Note that with these techniques and regular Stephanotis pruning, your vine will always remain within a certain size range.
 Adapt your lattice or treillis accordingly!